OnescuAlex-Vlad/zt/README.md

-Here's a `README.md` file for the CoreBit project:

----

 # CoreBit

 CoreBit is an extensible Large Language Model (LLM)-driven system designed to facilitate secure interactions between personal profiles, external systems, and operations.
 It allows users to execute workflows consisting of multiple actions (predefined operational units) based on YAML configuration.
 The system enables the chaining of commands, secure exchange of data, and connection to various services like Bluetooth devices or payment systems.